 The research in my laboratory is directed at understanding molecular mechanisms of vesicular trafficking and protein sorting.
 This fundamental process underlies synaptic transmission, which is critical for all brain processes and contributes to functions as basic as the development of neuronal architecture and learning/memory formation.

-Additionally, the endocytic mechanisms responsible for sorting membrane proteins are also involved in viral (e.g., HIV) budding, and some types of cancer, underscoring the essential nature of this process.
+Additionally, the endocytic mechanisms responsible for sorting membrane proteins are also involved in enveloped virus (e.g., HIV and Ebola) budding, and some types of cancer, underscoring the essential and fundamental nature of this process.

 Cell-Free Reconstitution of Multivesicular Body Formation and Receptor Sorting.
 Sun W, Vida TA, Sirisaengtaksin N, Merrill SA, Hanson PI, Bean AJ.
 Traffic.
 2010 Feb 27.
 PMID: 20214752